Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Results

 In Table \ref{tab:L2H} we present the performance of the proposed adaptation methods under Coarse-to-Fine deployment.
 In all cases and datasets inspected, the proposed adaptation methods significantly outperform no-adaptation scenario and the benchmark Time-constant adaptation method.
 As discussed in Section \ref{sec:propositions}, Expectation and Integral adaptation methods provide identical scaling under certain common settings, hence their adaptation performance is almost identical.
 In most cases, the accuracy provided by Euler adaptation method is lower compared to Expectation and Euler, but still significantly higher than no-adaptation and Time-constant benchmark methods.
 As shown in Section \ref{sec:propositions}, the Euler method is based on the first-order approximation of the derivative, and a simpler approach compared to the Expectation and Integral method.
 The lower accuracy of Euler method compared to these two methods is consistent with higher information loss due to its simpler approach.

-For all model adaptation methods, performance in general declines as the difference between the source and target temporal resolutions increases.
-This is consistent with the growing mismatch between the source and target feature space, which may hinder the model’s ability to capture essential patterns, either because these features are not present or are inadequately represented in the source data.
+For all model adaptation methods, in general, the performance declines as the difference between the source and target temporal resolutions increases.
+This is consistent with the growing mismatch between the source and target feature space, which hinders the model’s ability to capture essential patterns, either because these features are not present or are inadequately represented in the source data.

 We now compare the adLIF and RadLIF columns of Table \ref{tab:L2H} and the corresponding baseline performance in Table \ref{tab:learn_from_scratch_bins_result}.
 We observe that in the majority of the cases, the temporal domain adaptation accuracy in the recurrent SNNs, i.e. RadLIF columns, has a larger drop of performance compared to the non-recurrent SNNs, i.e. adLIF columns.
 This difference might be due to the fact that we have associated the recurrent connection in the neuron dynamics in the recurrent SNNs with a linear external input in SSMs, see Section~\ref{sec:map_snn_lssm}.
 When there is no recurrent connection in SNN (adLIF) this association is not required, and hence the correspondence between SNNs and linear SSMs provides a (still approximate but) closer match.